It’s not just the altitude the Mariners have to contend with at Coors Field. The area of outfield is a challenge in itself

 The deepest part of the Coors is 428 feet from home plate where the left field wall angles against the center field wall.
 The center field fence is 415 feet from home while the left field corner is 347 feet and the right field corner is 350 feet.
 By comparison, T-Mobile Park is 331 feet to left field, 401 feet to center and 326 feet to right field.

-While those extra feet may not seem like a lot, they can feel like miles for an outfielder chasing a shot to the gap or a blooper in front of them.
+While those extra feet might not seem like a lot, they can feel like miles for an outfielder chasing a shot to the gap or a blooper in front of him.

-“There’s a lot of green grass out there and you have to know balls are going to fall in,” manager Scott Servais said.
+“There’s a lot of green grass out there, and you have to know balls are going to fall in,” manager Scott Servais said.

-Of the Mariners three starting outfielders on Tuesday night, only right fielder Mitch Haniger had played in an MLB game at Coors Field.
+Of the Mariners three starting outfielders Tuesday night, only right fielder Mitch Haniger had played in an MLB game at Coors Field.
 Center fielder Jarred Kelenic played two innings of the recent Futures game in left field, while Shed Long Jr., who only recently started playing outfield on a consistent basis last season, was playing his first game in Denver.

 “You can play it a couple different ways,” Haniger said.
 “You can play super deep, but then you’re going to give up a lot of the little bloopers.
 I think our plan is just to pinch the gaps and make sure we get to balls as quick as possible and keep them from getting extra bases.”

-Haniger admitted like backing up fellow outfielders is even difficult.
+Haniger admitted that backing up fellow outfielders is even difficult.

 “It’s big,” he said.
 “There’s nothing really like it.”